TaxifyAPI/TaxifyAPI/introduction.md

-# Introduction Taxify API Documentation
+# Setup Taxify API Documentation

-The Taxify JSON (REST) API is designed to be powerful and easy to use.
-The Taxify API will allow you to calculate sales tax and commit tax transactions to Taxify for automated return preparation and filing.

 You will need a taxify account to make use of the Taxify API.
 If you do not have an account, you can sign up for a free trial at: http://taxify.co